 - No need to change the cork as it decays, resulting in a better long-term seal.

 - Adjustable weight.
+Comes with 2 weights to add/remove.
 Some people find a heavier stopper focuses the sound (especially in the low register).
 Others may prefer lighter stoppers, to help flute balance or wrist issues.

 - It opens up the chamber in the end of the headjoint, which some people find adds resonance.